 I learned to phase answers to interview questions to that it always relates back to how I am a good designer.
 I thought the interview activity that put us on the spot in front of the whole class was very eye opening.
 I went home that night and tried to think of answers to all of those questions for myself in preparation for my summer internship interviews I had this spring.

 I think the most important thing I learned in this class was a method of how to promote myself in the future.
 This is something I have always struggled with, but looking at ourselves and our own unique abilities through marketing techniques was a different way to think about how I should be communicating who I am.
 I definitely think this is something I will carry with me throughout my career.
 This also made me think a lot about where I see myself in this industry – and how this differed quite a bit from some of my previous work.
 I think I have created some of my best projects yet this semester because I have a firm grip on what kind of work I want to be producing, and what that says about the kind of person I am.
 I realized that a lot of what I would write about myself was not being represented in my current portfolio and started to create more work that was a better representation of where I want to end up.

 The most important thing that I learned in this class was better understanding my brand and how I stand about from others in the field.
-Doing a SWOT analysis to really see what sets me about, but also to analyze my weaknesses was very valuable to me.
+Doing a SWOT analysis to really see what sets me apart, but also to analyze my weaknesses was very valuable to me.
 I learned a lot about myself and what areas I can grow as a designer and even as an individual in the professional field.
 Also, I enjoyed the way you taught the class, what stands out to me was the way you interacted with the class with the $20 exercise and also asking questions throughout the class to really getting us talking.

 The most important thing I learned in this class is to take every opportunity, make as many connections as possible, weigh my options, define my brand, and be able to know myself in a confident way so that I can ace interviews for future jobs.